 Mix mortar per the instructions on the bag, then add it to the cement on the frame.
 Do this in 4 foot sections and move to Step 7.
 Then come back to this step, and repeat until done.

 Press stone, brick, or other material into the mortar, holding it in place until it sticks.
 Once you cover the mortar section, go back to Step 6, and repeat until the entire exterior has been done.
 No space should be left between brick or stones.

 Attach the chimney cap, being sure to wear gloves.
 Anchor it with masonry nails or screws.

 Constructing an outdoor fireplace may seem a little overwhelming, but if you want the cozy aesthetic of an outdoor feature without the hefty price tag of having a contractor building one for you, doing it yourself is a great way to save money and get the cozy backyard of your dreams.

 Image Source: pixabay.com

 The key to making this work out perfectly is to plan every detail before you begin.
 You need to know the building codes in your city to ensure that you can even build a fireplace in your yard, and what materials you are allowed to use.
 Then, you have to choose the perfect location for the feature, which can impact the size and shape.

-The final touches will be how you decorate it.
+The final touches will be how you buy zoloft online.
 Of course, you can leave it bare, but if you have built an outdoor fireplace for the aesthetic, adding cozy seating, some plants, and a nice storage bin for the essentials (wood, lighter, tools to clean) will round out the look.